triSYCL/triSYCL/doc/about-sycl.rst

   extension or ``#pragma``, by opposition to `C++AMP`_ or OpenMP_ for example.
-Retargeting the SYCL_ classes and functions to use other frameworks such as OpenMP_ 4 or `C++AMP`_ is feasible without rewriting a new compiler for example;
+Retargeting the SYCL_ classes and functions to use other frameworks such as OpenMP_ 4 or `C++AMP`_ is feasible without rewriting a new compiler for example.
+This is actually what is done in `hipSYCL`_ implementation;

 - easier debugging